polywock/pip-unblocker/README.md

 ### Changelog
 1. Updated to Manifest V3
-2. Now you can click the extension icon to clear disablePictureInPicture attributes (useful for Disney Plus)
+2. Now you can click the extension icon to clear disablePictureInPicture attributes (useful for Disney Plus, Crunchyroll)

 ### Loading from repository
 1. Chrome: open extensions page, enable dev mode, load unpacked.